-This chapter provides a quick setup checklist to get your 5028R-E1CR12L up and running.
+This chapter provides a quick setup checklist to get your SuperServer 6018R-TDW up and running.
 Following these steps in the order given should enable you to have the system operational within a minimum amount of time.

-This quick setup assumes that your system has come to you with the processors and memory preinstalled.
-If your system is not already fully integrated with a motherboard, processors, system memory etc., please turn to the chapter or section noted in each step for details on installing specific components.
+This quick setup assumes that your system has come to you with the processors, memory and hard drives pre installed.
+If your system is not already fully integrated with such components, please turn to the relevant chapter or section for each.